Common Bottlenose Dolphin

 Reducing Rod-and-Reel Interactions

 Interactions between dolphins and rod-and-reel fishing gear used by recreational anglers are increasing.
-Dolphins can be injured or killed by entanglement in or ingestion of the gear, or may fall victim to retaliation from frustrated fishermen.
+Dolphins can be injured or killed by entanglement in or ingestion of the gear or may fall victim to retaliation from frustrated boaters and fishermen.
 NOAA Fisheries is working to better understand and characterize the frequency, geographic extent, and magnitude of these interactions.
 We are also working with researchers to identify and evaluate ways to safely and effectively reduce the potential for these interactions.

 Minimizing Harassment and Illegal Feeding